Causal Inference for Social Discrimination Reasoning: Causal Individual Discrimination

-Our problem commonly arises in the statistical analysis of observational data where assignment of individuals to treatment and control groups cannot be assumed to be random \cite{shadish2002}.
+\textbf{Propensity Score Analysis.} Our problem commonly arises in the statistical analysis of observational data where assignment of individuals to treatment and control groups cannot be assumed to be at random~\cite{shadish2002}.
 In our context, we consider the protected group as the treatment group, and the unprotected group as the control group.
 A method for causal analysis over observational data is provided by propensity scores.
 Propensity score analysis is a principled way to handle multiple confounding variables and to `filter out' the explainable effect of these variables.

-\begin{definition} Assume that the dataset ${\cal R}$ is a sample over a distribution of covariates ${\bf x}$, not including {\rm \texttt{dec}} nor {\rm \texttt{group}}.
-The propensity score $e(\cdot)$ is the conditional probability of belonging to the protected group given the covariates:
+\begin{definition} Assume that the dataset ${\mathcal R}$ is a sample over a distribution of covariates ${\bf x}$.
+The propensity score $e(\cdot)$ is the conditional probability of belonging to the protected group given the covariates: \end{definition}